rsrini7/gitvisibility/README.md

 - ⚡ **Fast Generation**: Powered by OpenRouter for quick and accurate code maps.
 - 🔄 **Customization**: Modify and regenerate code maps with custom instructions.
 - 🌐 **API Access**: Public API available for integration (WIP)
+- ✨ **Enhanced Diagram Interaction & Data Persistence**:
+  - **Accordion UI**: The diagram page now features an intuitive accordion interface.
+The first section displays detailed generation progress and textual data (explanation, component mapping, and Mermaid.js diagram text), while the second section presents the final rendered interactive diagram.
+This allows users to easily access all underlying information alongside the visual representation.
+  - **Comprehensive Caching**: To improve loading times and user experience for revisited repositories, the system now caches not only the diagram but also its corresponding explanation and component mapping data.
+This ensures all relevant information is readily available and populates both sections of the accordion upon reload.
+  - *(For Developers/Contributors: This involved updating the `diagram_cache` database table to include a `mapping` column to store the new mapping data.)*

 ## ⚙️ Tech Stack